• Skip to primary navigation

 Coffee roasters can be somewhat quiet or extremely loud.
 Air roasters tend to be louder than drum roasters.

-Noise can be a problem for the new home roaster since you are learning how to listen for the first and second crack.
-The quieter the roaster is, the easier it will be to hear those cracks.
-As a general rule, drum roasters tend to be quieter than air roasters.
+Noise can be problematic for the new home roaster since you are learning to listen for the first and second crack.
+The quieter the roaster is, the easier it is to hear those cracks.
+Generally, drum roasters tend to be quieter than air roasters.
 They also tend to cost more, but they also last longer.

 #3 Price